 Now, of course, if the women in your household were forced into some dishonourable occupation in order to survive they might feel like their lives were not worth living anymore.
 However, as it stands, the work at which they’re already competent seems to be of the sort considered most respectable and appropriate for a woman.
 Moreover, people always do better, make faster progress, and take more enjoyment in work they understand well.
 So don’t hesitate to suggest this solution to them as it’s a course of action that will benefit both you and them.
 I’m sure they’ll be glad to comply.
 Aristarchus was convinced.
 He told Socrates that he thought that sounded like great advice.
 “Until now,” he said, “I’ve been too anxious to borrow because I knew I wouldn’t be able to pay it back but now I feel that I can justify a loan to get work started.”

 “You should tell them the story about the dog,” said Socrates.
 They say that back when animals could talk a sheep said to its shepherd: “I don’t understand.
 We sheep provide you with wool and lambs and cheese but you give us nothing except grass to eat.
 The dog gives you nothing but you treat him as if he’s special, and share your own meals with him.”
 The dog overheard and replied: “Quite right too!
 I am the one to whom you owe your safety.
-I protect you from being stolen by men or carried off by wolves.
-If I didn’t keep watch over things you wouldn’t even be able to graze in peace for fear of being killed.”
+I protect you from being stolen by men or seized by wolves.
+If I didn’t keep watch over the flock you wouldn’t even be able to graze in peace for fear of being killed.”
 When they heard this argument, says Socrates, even the sheep admitted that the dog deserved his privileges.
 So you should tell the women who are guests in your home that you’re like the dog in that story, guarding them and taking care of them.
-It’s through your goodwill that they’re able to live and work in safety, and be happy.”
+That should remind them that it’s through your goodwill that they’re able to live and work in safety, and be happy.”